SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2012-07-01-xna-to-silverxna-part-6-adding-a-bit-of-flash.markdown

-    Basically here when the “LayoutUpdated” event occurs as identified by the Trigger properties then the “Storyboard1” storyboard will be played.&nbsp; You can add as manay of these behaviours as you wish in any combination, some to start animations, some to stop and if you want you can even add a behaviour to trigger from when a Storyboard has finished playing and start it up again forcing it into an eternal loop.
+    Basically here when the “LayoutUpdated” event occurs as identified by the Trigger properties then the “Storyboard1” storyboard will be played.
+You can add as manay of these behaviours as you wish in any combination, some to start animations, some to stop and if you want you can even add a behaviour to trigger from when a Storyboard has finished playing and start it up again forcing it into an eternal loop.